maggibyneniprasuna503/web-server-manifest/README.md

-# web-server-manifest
+# web-server
-manifest and offline mode
+web server of dbindexed